-- Existing owners: If you are due to tax your Tesla in the UK, this guide will help you with the step-by-step process of submitting road tax on electric vehicles.
+- Existing owners: If you are due to tax your Tesla in the UK, this guide will help you submit road tax on electric vehicles.

-- Future owners: If you are planning to own an EV in the near future, this guide covers everything you need to know about road tax for Teslas (and other EVs) in the UK.
+- Future owners: If you plan to own an EV soon, this guide covers everything you need to know about the UK's road tax for Teslas (and other EVs).

 How is Road Tax Calculated in the UK?

-For all vehicles registered since March 2001, Road Tax (officially known as Vehicle Excise Duty – VED) is calculated based on Carbon Dioxide (CO2) emissions of your vehicle, the year it was registered and the price of the vehicle itself.
+For all vehicles registered since March 2001, Road Tax (officially known as Vehicle Excise Duty – VED) is calculated based on the Carbon Dioxide (CO2) emissions of your vehicle, the year it was registered, and the price of the vehicle itself.

 For vehicles registered before March 2001, the VED tax is calculated based on the engine size.